-University of California librarian calls for union labels to increase worker visibility
+California librarian calls for union labels to increase worker

-This article first appeared in the Nov/Dec 2005 issue of California Teacher, by the California Federation of Teachers, AFT, AFL-CIO while the author was a member; special thanks to editor Jane Hundertmark.
+This article first appeared in the Nov/Dec 2005 issue of California Teacher, California Federation of Teachers, AFT, AFL-CIO while the author was a member; special thanks to editor Jane Hundertmark.

 The American labor movement has been plagued by an “image problem” for a long time, and it’s gotten worse in recent years.
 Working people, as a class, are largely invisible.
 Public consciousness of the gains made by working people—gains that benefit the broad social order—are taken for granted or being dismantled.